oracle/weblogic-kubernetes-operator/site/k8s_setup.md

 ::1             localhost
 ```

-You may also have to tell `kubectl` to ignore the certificate using this command:
+You may also have to tell `kubectl` to ignore the certificate by entering this command:

 ```
 kubectl config set-cluster docker-for-desktop --insecure-skip-tls-verify=true
 ```

-Then validate you are talking to the Kubernetes in Docker with these commands:
+Then validate you are talking to the Kubernetes in Docker by entering these commands:

 ```
 $ kubectl cluster-info